darkarp/chromepass/README.md

 ## NOTE:
-	DO NOT change the name of the python scripts.
+	DO NOT change the name of the python scripts or text files.
+The "attacker_ip.txt" file exists only to create the server.exe

 ### Any questions contact me at: MarioNascimento@ITCrashSecurity.com